p9c/tri/doc/overview.md

 Rather than create an arbitrary set of human readable string type specifications, all of the typing is handled by the Go compiler, through the use of handlers.
 The handlers determine correct destination type from the Slot, and the default handler is one function with a type switch on the Slot types, in which the input string value attempts to parse, halting if the format of the value is invalid.

-If types other than the standard set are needed, the programmer using this library can create their own parsers to enable more types than the default.
+If types other than the standard set are needed, the programmer using this library can create their own var handlers to enable more types than the default set.

 ## Built in Variables and Triggers